Aussie Open Tennis Facts

 • Up until 2008, the Australian Open was played on a hard court surface, called Rebound Ace, which is made of ashphalt and sand.

-• Because of the extreme heat, there are retractable roofs that can turn the event indoors in minutes.
+• Because of the extreme heat, there are retractable roofs for some of the courts that can turn the event indoors in minutes.

 Record Holders